bs-public/ws-java/java8/README.md

 **ZonedDate and Time:** Developers had to write additional logic to handle timezone logic with the old APIs, whereas with the new APIs, handling of timezone can be done with Local and ZonedDate/Time APIs.

+### Default Method in interface
+An interface can have any number of default methods.

+Default Methods Can Cause The Diamond Problem?
+Inheriting from different interfaces multiple default methods with the same signature and different implementations is a problem.
+This will cause the famous "The Diamond Problem".
+The solution is simply to override the default method with its own implementation.